Element 1

 What's the biggest mistake people make in writing agendas?

 Topics that are activity descriptions ('discuss Q3 plans') instead of outcome statements ('decide between two Q3 strategic directions').
 The activity description gives the meeting no shape; the outcome statement tells attendees what success looks like.
-The Bain meeting effectiveness research found that converting agenda topics from activity to outcome was the single largest improvement most teams could make, more valuable than any structural change.
+Converting agenda topics from activity descriptions to outcome statements is often the single highest-leverage change a team can make, more valuable than any structural tweak.

 Related